jlorieau/thatway/README.md

 Settings cannot be accidentally modified.

-(1) Replacing a setting with a new setting is not possible:
+Replacing a setting with a new setting is not possible,

 ```python
 >>> from thatway import SettingException